 - You’ve started using up your savings

-What are other options when considering the Debtor Assistance Program?
+What are other options when considering Debtor Assistance?

 Whatever the reason behind your constant debt might be, it’s possible to be debt-free.
 Here are some solutions you could try

-A consumer proposal is one of the most effective debt forgiveness options among Canadians.
-It is a debt help program that is a legally binding settlement available under the Bankruptcy and Insolvency Act.
+Consumer proposals and Bankruptcy is one of the most effective debt forgiveness options among Canadians.
+A consumer proposal is a debt help program that is a legally binding settlement available under the Bankruptcy and Insolvency Act.
 This proposal is between you and your creditors, and depending on the terms, it gives you up to five years to repay a portion of your debts.
+Depending on your specific circumstances this could also help with Nova Scotia student loans which are harder to obtain debt relief on.

 Once this period is over and the amount is fully paid, your debt is legally discharged.
 Consumer proposals can be structured in a variety of ways and take into account several factors.
 These include but are not limited to your income, household size, circumstances of your debt, the creditors that you owe money to, and how much you can afford to pay.